E2110/Biped-Robot-Prototype/Documentation/README.txt

-This folder contains various documentation relevant to the project
+This folder contains various documentation relevant to the project e.g. Gait research and datasheets